undeadinu/minimal-mistakes/_posts/2017-01-01-Virtual-Research-Environment.md

 ---
 title: "Virtual Research Environment"
-description: "What can the nearly 60,000 lives documented in the *Oxford Dictionary of National Biography (ODNB)* tell us -in aggregate and individually- about the development and character of internationalism over time?"
 categories:
   - 2017 COST Action
 tags:
-  - content
-  - css
-  - edge case
-  - lists
+  - VRE
-  - markup
+  - GUI
+  - Multiverse of Knowledge metaphor
+  - Interfaces for Linked Data
 ---

-Our goal was to create a virtual research environment (VRE) using the expansive data from the Republic of Letters.
+*Create a virtual research environment (VRE) using the expansive data from the Republic of Letters.*

 **Project leader:** Charles van den Heuvel